A loft conversion can significantly add value to your London property, whilst providing brand new living space in a once forgotten part of your home.

 Mansard loft conversions normally require planning permissions, due to the large changes to the roof shape and structure.

-In addition, we specialise in l-shaped mansard loft conversions, which can really open up the space and add even more value to your property.
+In addition, we specialise in l-shaped mansard loft conversions, which can really open up space and add even more value to your property.
 The l-shaped mansard loft conversion works particularly well if you are converting the loft into an open-plan bedroom with en-suite.

 SIMPLE STEPS & HOW WE WORK